Indecent photographs of children

 Procedure - Post-Trial

 Part 2 of the SOA 2003 requires those convicted or cautioned for relevant sex offences, including offences contrary to section 1 PCA 1978 and section 160 CJA 1988, to notify the police of certain personal details including name, addresses and National Insurance Numbers.
 Any change of name or address or of staying away for a qualifying period must be notified to the police within three days.
 Offenders must also re-notify the police of their details annually.
-The police keep this information on the Dangerous Persons Database ViSOR, in what has become commonly known as the sex offenders' register.
-Archbold 20 - 268.
+The police keep this information on the Dangerous Persons Database ViSOR, in what has become commonly known as the Sex Offenders' Register.

-Failure to register is an either-way offence punishable by a fine and / or a maximum of five years' imprisonment.
+Failure to register is an either-way offence punishable by a fine and/or a maximum of five years' imprisonment.
 Those who received a conditional or absolute discharge were not subject to the notification requirements under Part 1 of the Sex Offenders Act 1997.
-This is because section 14 of the Powers of Criminal Courts (Sentencing) Act 2000 states that a discharge is only a conviction for the purposes of the proceedings in which the order is made.
-(R v Longworth UKHL 1).
+This is because section 14 of the Powers of Criminal Courts (Sentencing) Act 2000 states that a discharge is only a conviction for the purposes of the proceedings in which the order is made (see R v Longworth UKHL 1).
 However, following the SOA 2003, a person who is conditionally discharged is subject to the requirements for the duration of the discharge.
 Those given an absolute discharge are not subject to the requirements.

 In Adamson v UK 42293/98 the applicant stated that the requirement to register under part 1 of the Sex Offenders Act 1997 was a violation of Article 3, 5, 7 and 8 of the Convention on Human Rights.
 The European Court ruled that these requirements in the Sex Offenders Act were not inconsistent with the Convention.